cap-js/docs/guides/databases-sqlite.md

 2. Create the tables and views according to your CDS model
 3. Fill in initial data from provided `.csv` files

-With that in place, when starting the server it will use this prepared database instead of bootstrapping and in-memory one:
+With that in place, when starting the server it will use this prepared database instead of bootstrapping an in-memory one:

 ```sh
 ...